World leaders met all week to address global issues. Putin appears to no longer have a seat at the table | News Channel 3-12

 Russian isolation, however, appears even more stark against the backdrop of Xi’s diplomatic tour in Bali and Bangkok this week.

-Though the Biden administration has named Beijing — not Moscow — the “most serious long-term challenge” to the global order, Xi was treated as a valuable global partner by Western leaders, many of whom met with the Chinese leader for talks aimed at increasing communication and cooperation.
+Though US President Joe Biden’s administration has named Beijing — not Moscow — the “most serious long-term challenge” to the global order, Xi was treated as a valuable global partner by Western leaders, many of whom met with the Chinese leader for talks aimed at increasing communication and cooperation.

+Xi had an exchange with US Vice President Kamala Harris, who is representing the US at the APEC summit in Bangkok, at the event on Saturday.
+Harris said in a Tweet after she noted a “key message” from Biden’s own G20 meeting with Xi — the importance of maintaining open lines of communication “to responsibly manage the competition between our countries.”

-In an impassioned call for peace delivered to a meeting of business leaders happening alongside the APEC summit in Bangkok Friday, French President Emmanuel Macron appeared to draw a distinction between Russia’s actions and tensions with China.
+And in an impassioned call for peace delivered to a meeting of business leaders alongside the APEC summit on Friday, French President Emmanuel Macron appeared to draw a distinction between Russia’s actions and tensions with China.

 While referencing US-China competition and increasing confrontation in Asia’s regional waters, Macron said: “What makes this war different is that it is an aggression against international rules.
 All countries … have stability because of international rules,” before calling for Russia to come back “to the table” and “respect international order.”

-The urgency of that sentiment was heightened after a Russian-made missile landed in Poland, killing two people on Wednesday, the final day of the G20 summit.
+The urgency of that sentiment was heightened after a Russian-made missile landed in Poland, killing two people on Tuesday, during the G20 summit.
 As a NATO member, a threat to Polish security could trigger a response from the whole bloc.

 The situation defused after initial investigation suggested the missile came from the Ukrainian side in accident during missile defense — but highlighted the potential for a miscalculation to spark a world war.